 quirky flash fiction, and children’s stories featured in anthologies and journals.

 Kate Robinson whacks words in redwood glades and on beaches along

 coastal California, and promises to dance always with paradox and absurdity.
 Bookwise, she’s the author of a metaphysical

 sci-fi novel, an upcoming novella constructed from dreams, and two history books for middle-graders.
 Her short fiction, poetry,

 creative nonfiction, and children’s stories are featured in international anthologies and journals.

 The Contest and Other Stories is also available in full color

-and BW softcover editions from Tootie-Do Press.
+and BW softcover editions from Ingrams and Tootie-Do Press.
 E-book distribution is exclusive to Amazon.